Camille Souter: Early life

-Souter was born Betty Pamela Holmes in Northampton, England, in 1929 but she was raised in Ireland.
+Souter was born Betty Pamela Holmes in Northampton, England, on 22 October 1929, but she was raised in Ireland.
 Souter received a general education at Glengara Park School in Dun Laoghaire.
 She originally trained as a nurse at Guy's Hospital in London.
 Souter began painting, after attending art classes as part of occupational therapy whilst she recovered from tuberculosis on the Isle of Wight.
 Although largely self-taught, Souter took up sculpture in 1950 as her convalescence continued in Dublin.
 She was trained there by Yann Renard-Goulet.
 Souter returned to London and completed her nursing studies in 1952, before abandoning the profession in favour of painting.
 In 1953 she began to explore the medium of paint after visiting Italy.
 Early patrons of her work included Basil Goulding, Gordon Lambert and the architect, Michael Scott.

 Personal life

 Her name '"Camille" was a nickname given to her by her first husband, the actor Gordon Souter, after the heroine of Alexandre Dumas' La Dame aux Camélias.
 The couple were married in 1953 and separated in 1955.
 They had a daughter together, before Camille left for Italy with the artist Ralph Rumney.
 Souter married the sculptor Frank Morris in 1960 and moved to Enniskerry, County Wicklow before settling at Calary Bog.
 The couple had four children together before Morris died of sepsis in 1970.

 Souter died at the Dublin residence of her daughter, Natasha, on 3 March 2023.
+She was 93.